fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 water volumes, or segments.
 These segments are transported through network pipes by the bulk velocity, and completely mix at junction nodes.
 This method is relatively efficient because the number and size of the segments in a pipe can change as hydraulic conditions change.
-In addition, the effevtive dispersion along the longitudinal direction is modeled.
-The details of the Lagranigain algorithm to model advection, dispersion and reaction are described in :cite:p:`Shang2021`.
+In addition, EPANET-MSX adds the effect of longitudinal dispersion to EPANET's Lagrangian transport algorithm.The details of the Lagranigain algorithm to model advection, dispersion and reaction are described in :cite:p:`Shang2021`.

 In summary form, the following steps, depicted visually in :numref:`Figure_2_3`, are performed for each water quality time step: